Mattc33/Necronomicon/UndeadLibrary.md

 What I mean by this is if you go into Act 8 Solaris temple and summon a solar guard.
 Bring that into a map that **can** naturally spawn them the action of doing the initial summoning seems to add that potential corpse to the corpses you desecrate.
 This seems to apply to most minions some exceptions seem to be...

-- Knitted Horrors => These cannot be desecrated at all
+- **Knitted Horrors** : These cannot be desecrated at all
 - Anything that can't leave a corpse.
 Think those balls of ice or water elemental monsters.
 You **cannot** desecrate or use these are spectre
-- Frost Sentinels => It seems like even with lunar modded maps they don't seem to spawn in 100%
+- **Frost Sentinels** : The Act 8 version is bugged.
+If you find these guys in maps they will be a lot easier to desecrate in higher level maps.
+- **Kitava's Herald** : Please note the **act 10 version is bugged** use the **act 5** version to desecrate higher level versions of this spectre

 >
 >